Xanex-JS/AussieDropBears-StaffUtilites/readme.md

 Requires Badger_Discord_API see his documentation on setting that up

 Kinda Requires DiscordAcePerms (if you wish to have automatic ace group setup) see his documentation

+# Important

+The AntiVDM is un-tested, please let me know if it doesnt work.